-The training sessions vary across your menstrual cycle and training blocks, developing different aspects of your fitness.
+The training sessions vary across each week or your menstrual cycle and/or training blocks, developing different aspects of your fitness.
 You can make your training as varied as you like.
 I promise you won't get bored!
-There's also the option to join the live indoor cycling workouts to make them less soul destroying.
+There's also the option to join the live indoor cycling rides then load your workout, to make them less soul destroying.
 Suffering in a group is always more fun!
 Maintaining the joy of cycling is crucial to staying motivated and consistent, so I strongly recommend incorporating rides with your buddies every week

 Q: Will I need any other equipment?